gwen001/glc.st/content/courses/php.md

 ---

 A comprehensive 3-day training designed for beginners aiming to __build dynamic web applications using PHP__.
-Participants will learn to set up a PHP/MySQL development environment, write structured PHP code, handle data with SQL, and integrate external libraries using Composer.
+Participants will learn to write structured PHP code, handle data with SQL, and integrate external libraries using _Composer_.
 The course emphasizes __practical learning through progressive exercises__, culminating in the development of a functional web application.
 By the end, attendees will be equipped to design and develop the server-side of a website, generating the necessary code for the front-end.
 This training is __ideal for novice developers__ seeking to create applications or services based on the PHP programming language.